Kernix13/csharp-oop-interface-inheritance/README.md

 ### Inheritance-based polymorphism

 - Inheritance-based polymorphism is a common way to implement polymorphism in C#.
-- Inheritance enables polymorphism, _which allows you to treat objects of a derived class as objects of their base class_. (? - see example below)
+- Inheritance enables polymorphism, _which allows you to treat objects of a derived class as objects of their base class_.
 - When an app instantiates an object as a base class type and then assigns the object to a derived class instance, it's prepared to implement _polymorphism_.
 - _Inheritance-based polymorphism_: Class inheritance in C# enables a derived class to inherit members from a base class.
 Members of the base class can be overridden in the derived class to provide specific implementations.
 - **Inheritance-Based Polymorphism**: Using this approach can lead to _tight coupling_ because derived classes are directly dependent on the base class.
   - Changes in the base class can affect all derived classes.
 - **Inheritance-based polymorphism** is appropriate in scenarios where you need to establish a clear hierarchical relationship between classes
 - When you need to treat objects of different classes uniformly, inheritance-based polymorphism is ideal
-- _When you create instances of the base class that reference the derived class types, you can access members of the derived class from the base class objects_.
+- _When you create instances of the base class that reference the derived class types, you can access members of the derived class from the base class objects_ (?)
-- However, there are situations where inheritance-based polymorphism is the best approach, such as when you need to share common behavior across multiple classes.
+- There are situations where inheritance-based polymorphism is the best approach, such as when you need to share common behavior across multiple classes.
 - By using a base class reference, you can invoke overridden methods in derived classes, enabling polymorphic behavior

 Example from Program.cs